 4

-Inject URL Paste your explicit Production URL extracted from n8n into the endpoint input field.
+Inject URL Paste your copied Test URL (during testing) or Production URL (for production) into the endpoint input field.

 5